Skip to content

 Restart sudo systemctl restart nginx Full stop → start (if not running, it will start)

-Reload config without stopping sudo systemctl reload nginx Works if the service handles SIGHUP (nginx, apache, postfix, etc.)
+Reload configuration without stopping sudo systemctl reload nginx Works if the service supports SIGHUP (nginx, Apache, Postfix, etc.)

-Reload or Restart sudo systemctl reload-or-restart nginx If reload isn’t supported, it falls back to restart
+Reload or Restart sudo systemctl reload-or-restart nginx Falls back to restart if reload isn’t supported

-Try to restart (only if running) sudo systemctl try-restart nginx Safe for scripts
+Try restart (only if running) sudo systemctl try-restart nginx Safe for scripts

 Check if service is active systemctl is-active nginx Output: active / inactive / unknown